roddhjav/apparmor.d/docs/development/build.md

     ignore - Ignore profiles and files from: server - Configure AppArmor for server
-    systemd-default - Configure systemd unit drop in files to a profile for some units systemd-early - Configure systemd unit drop in files to ensure some service start after apparmor attach - Configure tunable for re-attached path
+    systemd-default - Configure systemd unit drop in files to a profile for some units attach - Configure tunable for re-attached path

 Build tasks: